exoad/gnsctf2021/Solution.md

 -solved

 Solution: Go to the shope and import data, change the import data to like `9999999999999999999` and then import, this will change the coin count.
-Once you click play the flag will appear but you must be quick to take a screenshot of it
+Once you click play the flag will appear but you must be quick to take a screenshot of it of `50ON_7O_B3_R3MOV3D`

 # Noisy Transmission
 -solved